pantheon-systems/documentation/source/_docs/custom-distribution-updates.md

 categories: [developing]
 tags: [code]
 ---
 If your site reports a new version update is available and you don't see a [one-click update](/docs/upstream-updates) in your site's Dashboard, take a look at the upstream URL (**Settings** > **About Site**).
 If the recent commits are less than an hour or two old, wait and then access your Site Dashboard again to see if the one-click upstream update is available.
-If it's been more than an hour or two and you do see a recent commit in the upstream, open a support ticket.
+If it's been more than an hour or two and you do see a recent commit in the upstream, [contact support](/docs/getting-support).
 Otherwise, pull the updates into your site manually.

 ## Prerequisites